emilyrhager/QTL_comparison_simulations/README.md

 --dplyr
 --tidyr

+The step3_example uses stringr as well, to pull information from folder names, but this is not critical.

 ### Inputs

 The scripts are designed to be run such that the simulations for each QTL peak reside in a unique folder.
 This makes the output of simulations from step 1 unambiguously available as input for step 2.